m2papierz/FastQML/README.md

 high-speed computations and optimal performance.
 Pennylane's inclusion offers remarkable flexibility in quantum computing, while Flax enables the creation of classical deep learning models that are fully compatible with JAX.

-This library is designed to facilitate the implementation of QML models for research and benchmarking.
-It enables both the development of custom QML models, including fully quantum or hybrid models, and also offers ready-made, common QML architectures.
-These ready-to-use models are tailored for applications in image processing and natural language processing, making the library a versatile tool for a wide range of QML applications.
+The goal of this library is designed to facilitate the implementation of QML models for research and benchmarking.
+It will enable both the development of custom QML models, including fully quantum or hybrid models, and also offers ready-made, common QML architectures.

 Already existing functionalities can be checked in demonstration notebooks:
 - [Multiclass Classification Using QNNClassifier in FastQML](demo/quantum_neural_network_demo.ipynb) - presentation of